$320 for individual sections, save when you register for multiple sections.

 Gargi, Yogi Yajñvalkya’s wife asks what it takes to become enlightened.
 Yoga Yajñavalkya teaches her.
 He begins with the basics, elucidating the ten yama and ten niyama: tools for purifying the body, along with descriptions of the subtle body are included.
 The most beautiful component of the text is the teaching on meditation.
 Variations of the deep-focused heart meditations are examples of supporting clients searching for their connection to Spirit.
 The book concludes with explaining tools for inner calm and freedom.
 Yoga therapy is unique because it does not just address the body, but adds the dimension of connecting with the sense of Self.
 When we practice it, it overflows into the therapy session and guides the student through your action and attitude, not just what you are doing.

-Becoming more separated from our connection to Spirit, we used the Raja yoga outlined in the Yoga Sūtra to reconnect.
-The Hatha Prādipīkā guides us to use the body as a tool for reconnection.
+Becoming more separated from our connection to Spirit, Raja Yoga as outlined in the Yoga Sūtra, was used to reconnect.
+Now, the Hatha Prādipīkā guides us to use the body as a tool for reconnection.
 Important in understanding the impact of the tools outlined is the understanding of the subtle body as outlined in texts we have studied previously.

 The Gheranda Samhitā is the most recent of the classical hatha yoga texts; it adds more tools.
 Hansa feels this is due to the continued movement away from a self guided life to fulfilling ourself from outside accomplishments and acquisitions.
 We will review the additional tools and adapt them to benefit students in the 21st rather than the 17th century.
 We will explore how we, even today, have matured yoga to the ever changing population.